 - Multiply by 100, and that’s the percent of calories in the food from protein.

 But here’s a list to make things easier for you.

 - Sea Bass

 - Grass-Fed Beef

 3-6 servings per day

 Ideal whole food fats actually come from whole foods, not refined liquids or spreads.
-As a general rule of thumb, a food is a whole-food fat if it’s found directly in nature and more of its calories come from fat than from protein or carbohydrate.
-You can determine this the same way you did for protein except multiply grams of fat per serving by 9 (since fat has 9 calories per gram…not 4 like protein).
+As a general rule of thumb, food is a whole-food fat if it’s found directly in nature and more of its calories come from fat than from protein or carbohydrate.
+You can determine this the same way you did for protein, except you need to multiply grams of fat per serving by 9 (since fat has 9 calories per gram…not 4 like protein).

-A serving is about the size your middle and pointer finger side by side.
+A serving is about the size of your middle and pointer finger side by side.
 If the nuts are mashed into butter (i.e., natural nut butter), a serving is the size of your thumb.
-Two whole eggs are a serving.
+Two whole eggs are in one serving.

 Optimal choices include: